M0n4GPT/MLops-Overview/cloud-computing.md

 sudo groupadd -f docker; sudo usermod -aG docker $USER
 ```

-Exit and re-open the SSH session, then verify:
+Exit and re-open the SSH session, then verify(should see a group of named docker):

 ```sh
 id